nipreps/nipreps-book/docs/head-motion/models.md

 # Diffusion modeling

 The proposed method requires inferring a motion-less, reference DW map for a given diffusion orientation for which we want to estimate the misalignment.
 Inference of the reference map is achieved by first fitting some diffusion model (which we will draw from [DIPY](https://dipy.org)) using all data, except the particular DW map that is to be aligned.
+We call this scheme "leave one gradient out" or "logo".

 All models are required to offer the same API (application programmer interface):

-1. The initialization takes a gradient table as first argument, and then arbitrary parameters as keyword arguments.
+1. The initialization takes a DIPY `GradientTable` as the first argument, and then arbitrary parameters as keyword arguments.
-2. A `fit(data)` method, which only requires a positional argument `data`.
+2. A `fit(data)` method, which only requires a positional argument `data`, a 4D array with DWI data.
-3. A `predict(gradient)` method, which only requires a `gradient` entry (b-vector and b-value).
+3. A `predict(gradient_table)` method, which only requires a `GradientTable` as input.
+This method produces a prediction of the signal for every voxel in every direction represented in the input `gradient_table`.

 ```{code-cell} python
 :tags: [hide-cell]